SakinaJaffri/Module_Challenge9_Employee_SQL/README.md

 ## Overview

-This project comprises three key components: data modeling, data engineering, and data analysis.
+This challenge comprises three key components: data modeling, data engineering, and data analysis.
 The goal is to design an employee database, create the necessary tables, import data, and perform insightful queries.

 ## Data Modeling